LewisJohnson/unity-ui-examples/Assets/ScreenSpace/BarChart/README.md

 ![Bar Chart demo image](./readme-image.jpg)

 ### Description
 A bar chart implemented in Unity, with help from the [Percentage Based](https://github.com/LewisJohnson/unity-ui-examples/tree/master/Assets/ScreenSpace/PercentageBased) example.
+It includes an custom editor for creating and editing your bar chart.

 | Custom                  | Solid            | Gradient            | Similar Shade            |